The Fascinating History of Thanksgiving in America

 Key Highlights

-- The first Thanksgiving in 1621 was a peaceful feast between Pilgrims and the Wampanoag tribe in Plymouth, Massachusetts.
+The first Thanksgiving in 1621 was a feast between Pilgrims and the Wampanoag tribe.

-- Thanksgiving celebrations varied across colonies after harvests in the 17th and 18th centuries, without a set annual date.
+Early Thanksgiving celebrations varied across colonies without a fixed date.

-- In 1789, President George Washington declared November 26 a national day of thanksgiving and prayer.
+In 1789, George Washington declared November 26 a national day of thanksgiving.

 The Origins of Thanksgiving